What Makes the Churches of Christ Unique?

-From this base they evolve an entirely new religious experience and group.
+From this base they develop an entirely new religious experience and group.

-Note that the one thing that causes the differences between all of these religious groups all claiming Christ as Lord, is the way they approach and apply the Bible to their lives as believers, and their organization and function as churches.
+Note that the one thing that causes the differences between all of these religious groups all claiming Christ as Lord, is the way they approach and apply the Bible to their lives as believers, as well as their organizations and the way that they function as churches.
 In the Churches of Christ the Bible is our only authority and inspired guide.
 Because of this, we have a special way to study and apply its teachings to both our personal and church life.

-This approach, this method gives us the results that we have and makes us unique among every other church and religious group out there, because we, in the Churches of Christ, are the only ones using it.
+This approach or method gives us the results that we have and makes us unique among every other church and religious group out there, because we, in the Churches of Christ, are the only ones using it.

 This approach, this way to practice or apply our theology is called pattern theology, based on the instruction of several scriptures.

 Retain the standard of sound words which you have heard from me, in the faith and love which are in Christ Jesus.

 - II Timothy 1:13